michalskrha/Talos/README.md

 # Talos - User Post Administration

-This is a Spring Boot application for administering user posts.
+This is a Spring Boot application for user posts management.
 Users can create, update, and delete posts.
-Only registered users from the provided user list can create posts.
+Only registered users provided by https://jsonplaceholder.typicode.com/users can create the posts.

 ## Technologies Used